 - The statement, “Exempt P.L.90-492”.

 States have the option of adopting the 1,000-bird exemption, the 20,000-bird exemption, both, or neither.
 As the map shows, the overwhelming majority of states have adopted both exemptions.
-Arkansas is the only state to adopt neither option.
+Note that Illinois has adopted only its own 5,000 exemption.
 States also have the option of setting a lower maximum than 20,000 for their exemption.